ScalablyTyped/Converter/docs/plugin.md

 There may be a **lot**.

-Ignoring libraries or modules will help, but our main tool here is called `tsoMinimize`.
+Ignoring libraries or modules will help, but our main tool here is called `stMinimize`.

 By minimization we mean to remove everything from a library except what is referenced from somewhere else, so that things keep compiling.